cristurm/nyan-cat/README.md

 To Do List:
 -----------

-- Fix rainow glitch on various resolutions
+- Fix rainow glitch on various resolutions (ok).
-- Add song (with loop)
+- Add song (with loop).
-- Improve Performance
+- Improve Performance.

 Why not use CSS3 Transitions/Animations?